top of page

 ALSA LC UGM Through the Years

 In the aftermath of the organization’s second recognition in 1998, ALSA LC UGM began growing steadily.
 Despite several minor setbacks, the organization was soon recognized as a force to be reckoned with within the Faculty of Law community.
-The struggles endured in the early years were soon buried by the rapid development that culminated during the Faculty of Law’s General Assembly on 20 December 2008, where the persistent work of Alexander Honsus and his board received their fruit of labour, as ALSA obtained the status of a semi-autonomous institution.
-From that point, the future began to glow for the organization.
-This is shown by the popularity of ALSA LC UGM that skyrocketed amongst law students in UGM, evident from the 143 newly accepted members after the Organizing, Leadership and Management event (also known as the ALSA members initiation, OLMA).
+The struggles endured in the early years were soon buried by the rapid development that culminated during the Faculty of Law’s General Assembly on 20 December 2008, where the persistent work of Alexander Honsus and his board received their fruit of labour, as ALSA obtained the status of a semi-autonomous institution (Lembaga Semi Otonom).
+From that point, the future began to glow for the organization, this is shown by the popularity of ALSA LC UGM that skyrocketed amongst law students in UGM, evident from the 143 (one hundred forty three) newly accepted members after the Organizing, Leadership and Management event (also known as the ALSA members initiation, OLMA).

 However, in the face of the COVID-19 pandemic, ALSA LC UGM had to rapidly adapt to the swift change and unexpected environmental shifts, including alterations in policies and work methods.
 This development demanded innovation in products and processes to meet the new challenges that arose during the pandemic, such as transforming formerly offline work programs into online formats.
 During that time, Gaudi Averdi, serving as the Director of ALSA LC UGM, needed to demonstrate adaptive leadership that could respond promptly to unforeseen changes.